This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Preheat the oven to 350°F (180°C).
+- Preheat the oven to 350°F (180°C) with the top rack positioned in the middle of the oven.
 Grease a 9×5″ loaf pan, dust with flour, and tap out excess.
 Alternatively, you can line the pan with parchment paper.

 - In a small bowl, mix blueberries with 1 tablespoon of flour.
 Using your hands, toss them around until they are all evenly coated with flour.
 This helps prevent them from sinking to the bottom of the pan when baking.